Self-care: It’s not up to you alone

 Understanding your role in the broader system helps to alleviate the sense of being powerless and reminds you that you are part of a broader movement; you're not alone.
 It's essential to remember that.

-New training: Wellbeing, self-care & sustainability
+Training: Wellbeing, self-care and worker sustainability